dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

 1. A property definition should specify the types that are allowed as subjects and objects of the property, using ``knora-base:subjectClassConstraint`` and (if it is an object property) ``knora-base:objectClassConstraint``.
+Every subproperty of ``knora-base:hasValue`` or a ``knora-base:hasLinkTo`` (i.e. every property of a resource that points to a ``knora-base:Value`` or to another resource) is required have this constraint, because the Knora API server relies on it to know what type of object to expect for the property.
+   Use of ``knora-base:subjectClassConstraint`` is recommended but not required.
 2. A class definition should use OWL cardinalities (see `OWL 2 Quick Reference Guide`_) to indicate the properties that instances of the class are allowed to have, and to constrain the number of objects that each property can have.
+Subclasses of ``knora-base:Resource`` are required to have a cardinality for each subproperty of ``knora-base:hasValue`` or a ``knora-base:hasLinkTo`` that resources of that class can have.

 Specifically, consistency checking should prevent the following:

-- An object property or datatype property has a subject of the wrong class, or an object property has an object of the wrong class (GraphDB's consistency checker cannot check the types of literals).
+- An object property or datatype property has a subject of the wrong class, or an object property has an object of the wrong class (GraphDB's consistency checke cannot check the types of literals).
-- An object property has an object that does not exist.
-This can be treated as if the object is of the wrong type.
+- An object property has an object that does not exist (i.e. the object is an IRI that is not used as the subect of any statements in the repository).
+This can be treated as if the object is of the wrong type (i.e. it can cause a violation of ``knora-base:objectClassConstraint``, because there is no compatible ``rdf:type`` statement for the object).
 - A class has ``owl:cardinality 1`` or ``owl:minCardinality 1`` on an object property
   or datatype property, and an instance of the class does not have that property.
 - A class has ``owl:cardinality 1`` or ``owl:maxCardinality 1`` on an object property